 Field of Alleles was created entirely by Sabine Deviche, including the following:

-- Concept and content creation
+- Initial concept and text content

-- Creation of basic layout and UX design
+- Layout and UX design

 More About Field of Alleles